softprops/serverless-rust/README.md

 ### 🥼 (experimental) local builds

-While it's useful to have a build environment match your deployment environment dockerized builds do come with some notable tradeoffs.
+While it's useful to have a build environment match your deployment environment, dockerized builds do come with some notable tradeoffs.
-The external dependency on docker itself often causes friction in an added dependency to your build.
+The external dependency on docker itself often causes friction as an added dependency to your build.
 If you wish to build lambda's locally, this plugin also supports an experimental `dockerless` mode.

 ```diff
 custom: